Last Updated on

 Among these Standard-ATX, Micro ATX, and Mini ITX boards are the most common ones that are used in home and offices PCs.
 Therefore, we’ll discuss how each of them is different from others, in different aspects.

-The first different between these three types of motherboards is, of course, their respective sizes.
+The first difference between these three types of motherboards is, of course, their respective sizes.
 An ATX board has the dimensions of 12 × 9.6 inches.
 Next comes with Micro-ATX boards.
 These boards have the dimensions of 9.6 × 9.6 inches.

 Since ATX boards are 25% larger than the micro-ATX motherboards, you can easily place a micro-ATX board into an ATX chassis, but not the other way around.